-Matt Schloss (sound, music, co-artistic director) is a composer, sound designer, web developer, and bicycle adventurer who began playing the piano at age four.
+Matt Schloss is a composer, sound designer, web developer, and bicycle adventurer who began playing the piano at age four.
+He is a founding member of United Broadcasting Theater Company, and has composed music and designed sound for all the company’s productions.
 For The Wooster Group, he has provided music, sound design, and live mixing for hundreds of performances of Tennessee Williams’ Vieux Carré, Jim Strahs’ North Atlantic, Cavalli and Busenello’s opera La Didone, Shakespeare’s Hamlet (Lucille Lortel Outstanding Sound Design Award nominee), Who’s Your Dada?!, Poor Theater, and Eugene O’Neill’s The Emperor Jones.
-Outside The Wooster Group, Schloss won the 2012 New York Innovative Theatre Award for Outstanding Sound Design for his work on the original opera Miranda, which performed at HERE Arts Center in January 2012.
-He has also created music for the improv group Amnesia Wars and he composed the original musical comedy Yahweh’s Follies, which is currently under development.
+He won the 2012 New York Innovative Theatre Award for Outstanding Sound Design for his work on the original opera Miranda (HERE Arts Center), and in 2013 he composed the original musical comedy Yahweh’s Follies (Ars Nova).
+He has also created music for the improv group Amnesia Wars.
+Matt was a music and composition major at the University of Michigan. the best canadian online casinos